 Once you’ve determined the minimum amount of tax to be paid in, consider methods to reduce your tax liability.

 Also, consider contributing more to your company 401(k) plan.
-A pretax contribution to your retirement account can reduce taxable income and is a great way to save for your future.
+A pretax contribution to your retirement account can reduce taxable income.
+And it’s a great way to save for your future.
 You may be able to contribute up to 75% of your paycheck or more through the end of the year to max out your contribution up to the $20,500 annual IRS limit.

 If you’ve sold some of your RSU shares earlier in the year, or have gains when your shares are converted to cash when the deal closes, look to your other taxable investments and see if you have losses that can be “harvested” to offset your capital gains.
 There are rules to follow here to make sure you don’t run afoul of the IRS wash sale rules.
 Speak to your investment professional for assistance on this.

-And if you’re hoping for a shiny new Tesla $7,500 tax credit, be aware that the rules have changed with IRS Public Law 117-169 https://afdc.energy.gov/laws/electric-vehicles-for-tax-credit.
+Maybe you’re hoping for a shiny new Tesla $7,500 tax credit.
+Be aware that the rules have changed with IRS Public Law 117-169.
 After August 17, 2022, the vehicle will need to be primarily assembled in the US to qualify.
 In addition, some vehicles (like Teslas) have already met their manufacturer sales cap and no longer qualify for the incentive tax credit.
 The rules change again in 2023.
-While the manufacturer caps go away, there will be a new income limitation in effect that will phase many clients out.
+While manufacturer caps go away, there will be a new income limitation in effect that will phase many clients out.
 If you’re considering a new auto purchase, be sure to review the rules or speak to your CPA to make sure you can bank on the tax credit.